gaepdit/air-web/README.md

 The solution contains the following projects:

-* **Domain** — A class library containing the data models, business logic, and repository interfaces.
+* **Domain.&ast;** — Class libraries containing the data models, business logic, and repository interfaces.
+    * *Domain.Core* — Core data models, etc.
+    * *Domain.Compliance* — Compliance/enforcement models.
-* **AppServices** — A class library containing the services used by an application to interact with the domain.
+* **AppServices.&ast;** — Class libraries containing the services used by an application to interact with the Domains.
+    * *AppServices.Core* — Core app services
+    * *AppServices.Compliance* — Compliance/enforcement app services
 * **IaipDataService** — A class library implementing data services for IAIP data.
-* **LocalRepository** — A class library implementing the repositories and data stores using static in-memory test data (for local development).
+* **MemRepository** — A class library implementing the repositories and data stores using static in-memory test data (for local development).
 * **EfRepository** — A class library implementing the repositories and data stores using Entity Framework and a database (as specified by the configured connection string).